Co-owner of water park arrested in connection with child's death on slide

 The co-owner of a Kansas water park was arrested and indicted on murder charges stemming from the 2016 death of a 10-year-old boy on the Verrückt waterslide, the world's tallest.

-Prosecutors allege that Jeffrey Henry, 62, co-owner of the Schlitterbahn Waterpark in Kansas City, designed the waterslide without any certifiable expertise and had rapidly built it in violation of "nearly all aspects" of industry safety standards.
+Prosecutors allege that Jeffrey Henry, 62, co-owner of the Schlitterbahn Waterpark in Kansas City, designed the waterslide without any certifiable expertise and constructed it in violation of "nearly all aspects" of industry safety standards.

 Both Henry and Schooley were charged with second-degree murder and multiple counts of aggravated battery and aggravated endangering a child.